cose-wg/HPKE/draft-ietf-cose-hpke.md

 # Example

 An example of the COSE_Encrypt structure using the HPKE scheme is shown in {{hpke-example}}.
+Line breaks and comments have been inserted for better readability.
 It uses the following algorithm
 combination:

 - AES-GCM-128 for encryption of detached ciphertext in layer 0.
-- AES-GCM-128 for encryption of the CEK in layer 1 as well as NIST P-256 and HKDF-SHA256 as a Key Encapsulation Mechanism (KEM).
+- AES-GCM-128 for encryption of the CEK in layer 1 as well as ECDH with NIST P-256 and HKDF-SHA256 as a Key Encapsulation Mechanism (KEM).

 The algorithm selection is based on the registry of the values offered by the alg parameters.